River Brede: History

 The canal had initially only been excavated to a depth of 8 ft, and Cooper oversaw the deepening of the channel to 20 ft.
 Wharfs were built, and the canal had been excavated to its full depth for 275 yd from the piers at its southern end by the time Rubie left the project in 1748.
 Cooper continued making the channel deeper, built a 200 ft jetty on the end of the west pier, and finally removed the shingle bank which kept the water out of the workings.
 The project had cost £42,000 by this point.
-The Commissioners then attempted to obtain another Act of Parliament, to authorise additional charges to shipping to cover the cost of the work.
-They succeeded on a second attempt in 1764.
+The Commissioners then attempted to obtain another act of Parliament, to authorise additional charges to shipping to cover the cost of the work.
+They succeeded on a second attempt with the Dover and Rye Harbour Act 1764 (4 Geo.
+3. c.
+72).

-Meanwhile, the Commissioners asked for advice from the civil engineer John Smeaton, who recommended that the Brede, the Tillingham and the Rother should all be diverted into the new channel.
+Meanwhile, the commissioners asked for advice from the civil engineer John Smeaton, who recommended that the Brede, the Tillingham and the Rother should all be diverted into the new channel.
 He suggested that a new course for the Rother should be cut to the north of Rye, but was never involved in the practical management of the scheme.
 A new channel was cut to the south of the town.
 The historian John Collard has suggested that this latter phase was marked by incompetence and failure at a managerial level.
-The Commissioners ordered that the old channel was not to be used after 14 July 1787, with traffic passing up the new harbour to the Strand Wharf.
+The commissioners ordered that the old channel was not to be used after 14 July 1787, with traffic passing up the new harbour to the Strand Wharf.
 It was not entirely successful, as the harbour mouth still suffered from shingle deposition and silting.
-A wet autumn in 1787 caused extensive flooding of the levels, and the Harbour Commissioners, many of whom were also Commissioners for the various levels, resolved to abandon the new harbour on 6 November 1787, and the old route to the sea was re-opened.
+A wet autumn in 1787 caused extensive flooding of the levels, and the Harbour Commissioners, many of whom were also commissioners for the various levels, resolved to abandon the new harbour on 6 November 1787, and the old route to the sea was re-opened.
 After 63 years work, the new harbour was only used for four months.
-The entrance lock to the Brede at Rye was built in the following year, and the merchants of Rye thanked the Commissioners in April 1789 for restoring "the Ancient Harbour of Rye."
+The entrance lock to the Brede at Rye was built in the following year, and the merchants of Rye thanked the commissioners in April 1789 for restoring "the Ancient Harbour of Rye."

 When the Napoleonic Wars with the French began in 1803, less than a year after the signing of the Treaty of Amiens, which had ended the previous war with France, there were fears that the French might invade England.
 Consequently, a number of Martello towers were built, and the Royal Military Canal was proposed.
 This became a project for a defensive canal from Hythe, Kent in the east to Cliff End, near Pett in East Sussex.
 Two sections were new, with the middle part of it consisting of the River Rother from Iden Lock to Rye, and the Brede from Rye to Winchelsea.
 By the time it was completed in 1809, the threat of invasion had passed.